newellbrandon/kastendevhub.github.io/README.md

 __NOT TESTED:__ You can set the publishing `date` variable for the future, but currently, there is no scheduled publishing job; so it will go out with the next publish operation and appear after that date.

-You can unpublish or hide posts (temporarily or forever) by setting the variable `published: false` and review them locally with the `bundle exec jekyll server --unpublished` flag.
+You can unpublish or hide posts (temporarily or forever) by setting the variable `published: false` and review them locally with the `bundle exec jekyll serve --baseurl='' --livereload --open-url --unpublished` flag.
 Unpublished posts remain in the repository.

 ### Pages